Keyboard shortcuts

 dwm-terminal --print-command

 dwm-diagnostics must report zero required failures before treating the minimal profile as ready.
 Optional degraded features can remain unresolved.
+When Herdr is installed, a plain dwm-terminal opens it in Alacritty.
+Commands such as dwm-terminal -e sh -c 'command' bypass Herdr and run directly in the outer emulator.

 Last change: